AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/SchemaTransformationEventArgs/_ctor.md

 SchemaTransformationEventArgs Constructor
 =========================================
-AutomationML 2.1 APIInitializes a new instance of the [SchemaTransformationEventArgs][1] class.
+Initializes a new instance of the [SchemaTransformationEventArgs][1] class.

   **Namespace:**  [Aml.Engine.Services.Interfaces][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)